Basingstoke Counselling Service

 We achieve this in two ways.
 Firstly, by offering affordable, professional counselling to those in need and secondly, by providing a range of training courses for those interested in supporting others with mental health difficulties.

-We are a registered charity (number 900559) and therefore re-invest all our profits into improving the services we provide.
-We receive no Government funding and are therefore sustained by client and training fees and other fundraising activities.
+As a registered charity (number 1197373), we re-invest all our profits into improving the services we provide.
+Basingstoke Counselling Service receives no Government funding and we are therefore sustained by client and training fees and other fundraising activities.